dkg/audits.json/audits.json.md

 ## Terminology

-- An "audit report" is a document produced by an organization to describe -- according to some kind of regulatory compliance -- a part of their business operations.
+- An "audit report" is a document produced by an organization or an independent entity commissioned by the organization to describe -- according to some kind of regulatory compliance -- a part of the organization's business operations.

 ## Goals